Boeing workers reject proposed 35% raise, strike continues

 Boeing 777-9 (Lunch With a Lens)

-CEO Kelly Ortberg’s pleas in a letter sent Wednesday that predicted turning the tide would be a long one, nor the proposed 35% raise over the next four years for about 33,000 Boeing workers in the Puget Sound region to end the strike that began Sept.
-13, were enough.
+New CEO Kelly Ortberg’s pleas in a letter sent Wednesday and the proposed 35% raise over the next four years were not enough to get about 33,000 Boeing workers in the Puget Sound region to end the strike that began Sept.
+13.

 IAM workers voted overwhelmingly to reject the new labor agreement, with 64% in favor of continuing the strike.